jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/0_Intro.typ

 /* ---------------------------- Inital Background --------------------------- */
 == Initial Background <chap_0_1>

-In this subsection, a concise definition of the term #gls("swith", long:true) shall be provided.
+In this section, a concise definition of the term #gls("swith", long:true) shall be provided.
 Detailed information about #glspl("swith") can be found in @chap_0_7
 The rationale for beginning with a brief definition of #gls("swith") is to approach the topic systematically.
 Presenting an overall concept first is generally easier to comprehend, especially for non-specialists.
 Once the basics are properly understood, in-depth knowledge becomes more accessible.

 The aviation industry is actively pursuing improvements in various aspects, with a significant focus on reducing environmental impact